alexewerlof/pk/README.md

 4
 ```

-package-lock.json is nutorious!
+`package-lock.json` is nutorious!

 ```shell
 $ pk -i package-lock.json dependencies -c
 2739
 ```

-If you're referring to an array, it'll return the size of the array
+If you're referring to an array, it'll return the size of the array:

 ```shell
 $ pk -c keywords